thelia/thelia.github.io/documentation/loop/feature_value.md

     - {name: "$FEATURE_AV_VALUE", description: "the feature av.
 ID.
 Null if the feature ha no feature av.
 Use FREE_TEXT_VALUE in this case."}
     - {name: "$IS_FREE_TEXT", description: "1 if this feature is free text, 0 otrherwise."}
     - {name: "$IS_FEATURE_AV", description: "1 if this feature is feature av., 0 otherwise."}
     - {name: "$FREE_TEXT_VALUE", description: "the free text value.
-Null if the feature has feature availability.}
+Null if the feature has feature availability."}
     - {name: "$LOCALE", description: "the locale of returned results"}
     - {name: "$TITLE", description: "the feature availability title"}
     - {name: "$CHAPO", description: "the feature availability chapo"}